Sergio-P/Kart/README.md

 ## Importing
 If you want to import the source code of the project to change some feauteres or add other ones.
-Yo have to follow this steps:
+You have to follow these steps:

 1. Create a new LibGDX game.
 Follow the instructions in the [official page](http://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).
 Now you will have the project schema of a LibGDX game.
 2. In [Project](http://github.com/Sergio-P/Kart/tree/master/Project) there are 2 subdirectories.
 Copy the content of `assets` to your assets folder.